Luigi Cherubini: From opera to church music

-Old age and legacy
+Later years and legacy

 In 1822, Cherubini became director of the Conservatoire and completed his textbook, Cours de contrepoint et de fugue, in 1835.
 His role at the Conservatoire brought him into conflict with the young Hector Berlioz, who portrayed the old composer in his memoirs as a crotchety pedant.
-Some critics, such as Basil Deane, maintain that Berlioz's depiction has distorted Cherubini's image with posterity.
-There are many allusions to Cherubini's personal irritability among his contemporaries; Adolphe Adam wrote, "some maintain his temper was very even, because he was always angry."
+Some critics, such as Basil Deane, maintain that Berlioz's depiction has distorted Cherubini's image in posterity.
+There are many allusions to Cherubini's personal irritability among his contemporaries; Adolphe Adam wrote, "some maintain his temper was very even, because he was always angry".
 Nevertheless, Cherubini had many friends, including Szymanowska, Rossini, Chopin and, above all, the artist Ingres.
-The two had mutual interests: Cherubini was a keen amateur painter and Ingres enjoyed practising the violin.
+The two had mutual interests: Cherubini was a keen amateur painter, and Ingres enjoyed practising the violin.
 In 1841, Ingres produced the most celebrated portrait of the old composer.

 Although chamber music does not make up a large portion of his output, what he did write was important.
-Wilhelm Altmann, writing in his Handbuch für Streichquartettspieler (Handbook for String Quartet Players) about Cherubini's six string quartets, stated that they are first rate and regarded Nos.
+Wilhelm Altmann, writing in his Handbuch für Streichquartettspieler (Handbook for String Quartet Players) about Cherubini's six string quartets, stated that they are first-rate and regarded Nos.
 1 and 3 as masterworks.
 His String Quintet for two violins, viola and two cellos is also considered a first-rate work.

-During his lifetime, Cherubini received France's highest and most prestigious honors.
+During his lifetime, Cherubini received France's highest and most prestigious honours.
 These included the Chevalier de la Légion d'honneur (1814) and Membre de l'Académie des Beaux-Arts (1815).
 In 1841, he was made Commandeur de la Légion d'honneur, the first musician to receive that title.

 Cherubini died in Paris in 1842 at age 81 and is buried at Père Lachaise Cemetery, just four metres from his friend Chopin.
 His tomb was designed by the architect Achille Leclère and includes a figure by the sculptor Augustin-Alexandre Dumont representing "Music" crowning a bust of the composer with a wreath.